dalong0514/ITstudy/001大语言模型/13Article-LLM/20231121Understanding-AI.md

 [Large language models, explained with a minimum of math and jargon](https://www.understandingai.org/p/large-language-models-explained-with)

-Large language models, explained with a minimum of math and jargon

 Want to really understand how large language models work?
 Here’s a gentle primer.

 2023 年 7 月 27 日